Lanaioli: Our Commitment to Environmental Sustainability

 The first choice we made with our heart was to immediately use regenerated raw materials.

-Since the launch of our brand we have imagined a line of products made with the finest yarn that can be found on the market: the Regenerated Cashmere.
+Since the launch of our brand, we have imagined a product line made with the finest yarn available on the market: the Regenerated Cashmere.

-This yarn has properties of undisputed quality: it gives comfort and allows you to keep your body temperature unchanged in case of cold or heat.
-But not only that, cashmere is also a hypoallergenic product and does not irritate the skin and has breathable properties, allowing it to also be worn in direct contact with the skin.
+This yarn has undisputed quality properties: it provides comfort and allows maintaining body temperature unchanged in case of cold or heat.
+But not only that, cashmere is also a hypoallergenic product and does not irritate the skin and has breathable properties, making it wearable even in direct contact with the skin.

 What is Cashmere and where does it come from

-The Cashmere however, it is produced in places very far from the companies that produce excellent knitwear in Italy and beyond.
-The Cevening it is obtained by combing the fleece of the Capra Goat, which is native to the Kashmir region, between India and Pakistan.
-Per capita cashmere production in this area is very limited, usually around just 200 grams per year.
+Cashmere is however produced in places very far from the companies that produce high-quality knitwear in Italy and beyond.
+Cashmere is obtained by combing the fleece of the Capra Hircus, which is native to the Kashmir region, between India and Pakistan.
+The per capita production of cashmere in this area is very limited, usually around only 200 grams per year.
 This limited supply on the textile market inevitably increases the price of cashmere

-The Goat Goat it is now bred in several parts of the world, including small experimental farms in Italy.
-This geographic dispersion makes the product expensive, in part due to the long journeys the yarn must make to reach textile production facilities.
+The Capra Hircus is now raised in different parts of the world, including small experimental farms in Italy.
+This geographical dispersion makes the product expensive, partly due to the long journeys the yarn must make to reach the textile production facilities.
 These long-distance transports contribute to additional CO2 emissions for the production of garments made with this exceptional yarn.

-Regenerated Cashmere is a sustainable and ethical choice in the production of clothing
+Regenerated Cashmere a sustainable and ethical choice in clothing production

-For this reason we opted for the use of Regenerated Cashmere or recycled.
-This is not a byproduct of the cashmere, but rather the result of the process of reusing garments already made entirely of cashmere.
+For this reason, we opted for the use of Regenerated Cashmere or recycled.
+This is not a by-product of cashmere, but rather the result of the process of reusing garments already made entirely of cashmere.

-Some companies are dedicated to recovering damaged, torn or badly worn shirts that consumers discard and throw away.
-These companies collect these items, sort them by color and material and reuse them.
+Some companies are dedicated to recovering damaged, torn, or very worn sweaters that consumers discard and throw away.
+These companies collect such garments, sort them by color and material, and reuse them.

-Thanks to a manual selection process, impurities and sweaters that are not 100% cashmere are eliminated.
-These sweaters are then frayed into small pieces and, through a carding process similar to that of the cashmere obtained from Capra Hircus, a new fiber is created.
+Thanks to a manual selection process, impurities and sweaters that are not 100% cashmere are removed.
+These sweaters are then shredded into small pieces and, through a carding process similar to that of cashmere obtained from the Capra Hircus, a new fiber is created.

-This recycled fiber is strengthened through twisting, transforming it into new pure yarns regenerated cashmere.
-These yarns are ready to be used in high quality textile production.
+This fiber obtained from recycling is reinforced through twisting, transforming it into new yarns of pure regenerated cashmere.
+These yarns are ready to be used in high-quality textile production.

 Advantages of Regenerated Cashmere

-This process allows for significant savings in water, electricity, transport fuel and carbon dioxide emissions into the air, making the production of Cashmere decidedly sustainable and eco-compatible.
+This process allows a significant saving of water, electricity, fuel for transport, carbon dioxide emissions into the air, making the production of Cashmere decidedly sustainable and eco-friendly.